Employee Terminal Server

 After a successful connection, you are prompted for a password.
 This can be changed / set to Faculty administration .

 Please ignore any "Restart your computer to finish installing updates" message.
-We were unable to set up to keep track of it, while maintaining the available updates automatically, but if the restart is needed, the terminal server does not restart itself.
+We were unable to set up it to not show, while keeping the updates available automatically, but if the restart is needed, the terminal server does not restart itself.

 Logout / Disconnection from the Terminal Server